Finally, an upside day [Video]

 Editors’ Picks

-Gold price remains under bearish pressure and trades at its lowest level of 2023 below $1,820.
-On the back of stronger-than-expected PCE inflation data for January, the benchmark 10-year US Treasury bond yield is up more than 1% on the day near 3.95%, dragging XAU/USD lower.
+Gold price gathered bullish momentum and advanced toward $1,850 on Friday.
+Ahead of the ISM Services PMI data from the US, the benchmark 10-year US Treasury bond yield is down more than 1% on the day near 4%, helping XAU/USD keep its footing.

-Ethereum price hints at pullback as centralization risks are likely to emerge after Shanghai upgrade goes live
+Why analysts believe Bitcoin is going to zero, will BTC price nosedive?

-ETH shows a lack of bullish momentum after its new rally formed a local top.
-This exhaustion led to a minor retracement that caused ETH to flip a recently formed support level into a resistance barrier.
+Crypto analysts note that headwinds are starting to pile up, explaining the recent decline in Bitcoin, Ethereum and cryptocurrency prices.